Rwanda Gorilla Safaris | Rwanda Gorilla Tours |

 Trip to Rwanda - Visit Nyungwe Forest National Park

-Book a Rwanda Gorilla safari or your Rwanda Gorilla tours organised by Prime Safaris & Tours Ltd. – the gorilla safari expert for Rwanda and enjoy a life time memorable Gorilla trekking Rwanda safari trip.
+Book Rwanda Gorilla safaris & tours organised by Prime Safaris & Tours Ltd. – the leading Rwanda gorilla safari expert and enjoy lifetime memorable Gorilla trekking Rwanda tours.

-To enjoy Gorilla trekking in Rwanda OR a Rwanda Gorilla trek, you need a Rwanda gorilla permit to trek and see one of the 10 Gorilla families in Rwanda in Volcanoes national park.
+To do Gorilla trekking in Rwanda you need a Rwanda gorilla permit to trek and see one of the 10 Gorilla families in Rwanda in Volcanoes national park.

-We pride our selves in planning new exciting customized Rwanda gorilla trekking safaris for private & groups travellers and un beatable prices making your dream Rwanda Gorilla safari (s) affordable alongside several African wildlife, Eco tourism, culture and community tours, nature walks not to mention historical tours.
+We pride our selves in planning new exciting customized Rwanda gorilla tours for private & groups travellers and un beatable prices making your dream Rwanda Gorilla safari (s) affordable alongside several African wildlife, Eco tourism, culture and community tours, nature walks not to mention historical tours.

 The gorilla safaris in Rwanda are at the helm of the Rwanda safari products and in fact they form the background for the sale of other safari products including genocide sites, culture and wildlife.
 The destination Rwanda rises with its rolling hills that have earned it a crown as a land of a thousand hills and at its north west extreme, it adjoins the Virunga Volcanoes that mark the border with part of Democratic Republic of Congo and Uganda.
 This section of the country is protected by Volcanoes National Park and it is only area in Rwanda where mountain gorillas are known to be thriving as thus forming the ground for gorilla safaris in Rwanda.